-A fruitful avenue for future research would be to consider multivariate expansions, which could be used to invest simultaneously in ETNs on different volatility indices.
-It would also be interesting to explore time varying specifications of the shape parameters.
+Monte Carlo simulations looking at the reliability of the ML parameter estimators and standard errors in finite samples would consitute a valuable addition.
+Another fruitful avenue for future research would be to consider multivariate expansions, which could be used to invest simultaneously in ETNs on different volatility indices.
+It would also be interesting to explore time varying specifications of the shape parameters, as well as long memory alternatives to the MEM.